Live in Northern Columbus? Visit PolarisOrthodonticCenter.com

 Custom crafted occlusal splint for TMJ

 Many patients with TMDs have no history of trauma to their jaw and haven’t undergone orthodontic treatment.
 If you are experiencing any of the symptoms we have mentioned here, you may well be suffering from a TMD.
-Fortunately, Dr. Amin Mason is trained to diagnose and treat a wide variety of TMDs right here in Columbus.
+Fortunately, Dr. Amin Mason is trained to diagnose and treat a wide variety of TMDs.
 To get the relief you need, please contact our office for a consultation.

 TMJ/TMD FAQs